10 Money Lessons Every Parent Should Teach Their Kids

 Teach Your Kids to Be Savvy Spenders

-A huge part of budgeting is learning how to smartly spend.
+A huge part of budgeting is learning how to spend smartly.
 That means teaching your kids not to grab everything they like in the store.

 4. Differentiate Needs From Wants.